IADBproject/diagnosenet/README.md

 ## Get Started with DiagnoseNET ##
 Let’s start with an example to build a feed-forward neural network to predict medical care purpose of hospitalized patients and training it on a traditional CPU-GPU machine.
 * The first and the second step consist in builds a fully-connected model graph.
 In the simplest way, the developer set the type of each layer, their neurons numbers and the number of layers building a stacked network and followed by a linear output on top.
-After we select the neural network family graph 'FullyConnected' and set the hyperparameters.
+After is to select the neural network family graph 'FullyConnected' and set the hyperparameters.
 ```bash
 from diagnosenet.layers import Relu, Linear
 from diagnosenet.graphs import FullyConnected